 Note: In the illustration, the 1st number is the balance, 2nd number is the credit limit, and 3rd number is the interest rate

-Call each company and ask for a lower interest rate; also check what they can offer you as far as balance transfer goes.
+Call each company and ask for a lower interest rate; also check what they can offer you in terms of balance transfer deals.
 If the first customer service representative is not helpful, either (1) ask to speak with a supervisor, or (2) hang up and call again.
-There are good reps and bad reps, you don’t want to waste time with the bad ones.
+There are good reps and bad reps; you don’t want to waste time with the bad reps.

 If a company gives you a better offer, feel free to share that information with the others — it might motivate them to be more generous.